tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 ⸻

 I anxiously began the drive, I had just enough gas to get there and an hour to spare.
 As I rode, uneasy thoughts began to fill my head and a sense of wrongness I couldn’t seem to shake hung over me.
-I rang one of my only friends to help fill the time as the ever growing sense of doom was surely going to climax if not.
+I decided I’d ring one of my only friends to help fill the time as the ever growing sense of doom was surely going to climax if not.

 I picked up my phone.